Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Extrapolative PEs

-\textbf{Rearrangement Strategies}.
-Based on the insights discussed in Sec.\ref{subsubsec: pe_insights}, it is clear that the PEs of rear positions are updated fewer times than the front position embeddings.
-Such imbalance may lead to improperly trained rear positions.
-Recently, this issue has been addressed to some extent by some simple but effective works.
-SHAPE \cite{kiyono2021shape} randomly shifts absolute positions during training to achieve \textit{shift invariance}.
-Random Padding \cite{tao2023frustratingly} involves moving a random number of padding tokens to the front of the input sequence during fine-tuning, balancing the updating times across all positions.
-Additionally, Randomized PE \cite{ruoss2023randomized} randomly sub-samples an ordered set of positions from a much larger range of positions $\{0,1,..,\mathcal{L}\text{-}2,\mathcal{L}\text{-}1\}$ than the sequence length ($\mathcal{L} \gg L$) during training, allowing the model to handle a broader range of PEs more robustly.
-PoSE \cite{zhu2023pose} fine-tunes the model to adapt all relative positions of the target context window (e.g. 128k) by adding a distinct \textit{skipping bias term} to the position indices of training samples (e.g. 2k) to simulate longer inputs.
+Based on the insights from Sec.~\ref{subsubsec: pe_insights}, it is evident that rear position embeddings are updated less frequently than front ones, potentially leading to improperly trained rear positions.
+Recent works address this issue effectively.
+SHAPE~\cite{kiyono2021shape} achieves shift invariance by randomly shifting absolute positions during training.
+Random Padding~\cite{tao2023frustratingly} balances updating times across all positions by moving an arbitrary number of padding tokens to the front during finetuning.
+Randomized PE~\cite{ruoss2023randomized} trains with a randomly sub-sampled set of positions from a broader range than the sequence length, enhancing robustness.
+PoSE~\cite{zhu2023pose} finetunes models to adapt all relative positions of the target context window by adding a distinct \textit{skipping bias term} to position indices of training samples to simulate longer inputs.

-In summary, research on extrapolative PEs is a promising and rapidly-developing field, aiming to enhance the LLMs' ability to infer long contexts in real-world scenarios with an available $L_{max}$ setting during training.
+In summary, research on extrapolative PEs is a promising and rapidly developing field, aiming to enhance the LLMs' ability to infer long contexts in real-world scenarios with an available $L_{max}$ setting during training.